-Borohydrides, also called tetrahydridoborates, are largely ionic compounds with a general formula M(BH4)n, consisting of metal cations $M^{n+}$ and borohydride anions $BH_4^-$ .
+Borohydrides, also called tetrahydroborates, are largely ionic compounds with a general formula $M(BH_4)n$ , consisting of metal cations $M^{n+}$ and borohydride anions $BH_4^-$ .
 Due to a high weight percent of hydrogen, they are considered as prospective hydrogen storage materials.
-Indeed, some borohydrides desorb a large quantity of hydrogen (up to 20.8%), although the decompositon temperatures are usually high.
-Different fundamental aspects of the use of light metal hydrides, including borohydrides, for the storage and production of hydrogen have been comprehensively reviewed by Grochala and Edwards, 2004.
-Thermodymanic properties of metal borohydrides with respect to their hydrogen storage applications were recently briefly reviewed by Soloveichik, 2007.
-These and other (Orimo et al., 2007; Züttel et al., 2007) reviews covering borohydrides have no special focus on their crystal structure.
-Our short review is aiming to close this gap.
+Indeed, some borohydrides desorb a large quantity of hydrogen (up to 20.8 wt %), although the decompositon temperatures are usually high.
+The search for better hydrogen storage materials, with denser structures and lower binding energies, has been hampered by a lack of basic knowledge about their structural properties.
+However, the last few years have seen a remarkably rapid evolution of this field, and a large number of experimental and theoretical studies have recently been carried out, as summarized in several very recent reviews on crystal structures (Filinchuk et al., 2008b), physical properties (Sundqvist and Andersson, 2009) and phase relations (Sundqvist, 2009) of borohydrides at different P-T conditions.
+Different fundamental aspects of the use of light metal hydrides, including borohydrides, for the storage and production of hydrogen have been comprehensively reviewed by Grochala and Edwards, 2004 and more recently by Orimo et al., 2007 and Züttel et al., 2007.
+Thermodymanic properties of metal borohydrides with respect to their hydrogen storage applications were briefly reviewed by Soloveichik, 2007.
+This chapter, which is an update of the recent review by Filinchuk et al., 2008b, has a special focus on crystal structures and crystal chemistry of borohydrides.

 Almost all borohydrides are crystalline solids already at room temperature.
 This gives an advantage of using diffraction methods to study their structure.
-Diffraction provides an immense ammount of information not only about the structure, but also is more and more frequently used now for screening and characterization of new substances, reaction products and intermediates.
+Diffraction provides an immense ammount of information not only about the structure, but also is more and more frequently used for screening and characterization of new substances, reaction products and intermediates.
 Detailed diffraction study of a promising material at various temperatures and pressures allows to uncover new polymorphs, follow their structural evolution and therefore get a clue to understand (and maybe even alter) the thermodymanic stability.
 This review will be mostly focused on crystal structures of known metal borohydride phases, also aiming to give a feeling about how much modern diffraction techniques can go beyond a simple structure characterization.

 We will review here the experimentally observed structures of light borohydrides $M(BH_4)n$ , where by "light" we assume M to be an element of the 2nd to the early 4th period.
-Since the most of the theoretically predicted structures remain hypothetical, this review is limited to the experimentally observed ones.
+Since the most of the theoretically predicted structures remain hypothetical, this chapter is limited to the experimentally observed ones.
 The known metal borohydride phases and their crystallographic characteristics are summarized in Table 1.
 The Table, and this short review do not pretend to be exhaustive, so only one (normally the first) work aiming to determine the crystal structure using a given diffraction technique is mentioned here.